Linen-dev/linen.dev/README.md

 Linen is a Google-searchable community chat tool.
 Linen was built as an alternative to closed tools like Slack and Discord.

+### Philosophy

+Modern communities are built on chat, Slack and Discord is great to get fast realtime answers from teams but it can become a chaotic blackhole of information.
+Historically these communities existed in forums where they had better structure and search-engine friendliness.
+We believe the future of communiation is in a hybrid model where you have all the benefits of a real time chat as well as the organizational benefits of a forum.

 Linen is free and offers unlimited message retention you can sign up at Linen.community.

 Linen cloud edition: https://linen.dev